 There are lots of other accommodation options in Abisko, but the STF was my personal favorite of the places I saw, and it’s conveniently located at the foot of the Aurora Sky Station – a good viewing point for the aurora – as well as the start of other trails and hikes out to aurora viewpoints.
 Plus they serve delicious Swedish pancakes at their lunch buffet on Thursdays!
 Check current prices and availability here

 And while you definitely don’t need to be on a tour to see the Northern Lights, it does add an extra chance of seeing them because your tour guide will do everything possible to help you experience them, even if it means they have to drive you far out towards clearer skies.
-Check Northern Lights tour prices and availability here
+You can book a Northern Lights tour with Rachel’s company here.

-I spent the rest of my nights in Abisko in Rachel and Chris’s camper or down at the nearby lake.
+I spent the rest of my nights in Abisko in Rachel’s camper or down at the nearby lake.
 When we were inside Rachel just made sure to always have the Lights over Lapland aurora webcam up on her computer – it updates every five minutes so we could see if we needed to go outside.

 In fact, on one of my last nights in Abisko it had been snowing all day, so I was totally caught off guard when late at night Rachel starting yelling at me to grab my tripod and get outside.
 The Blue Hole of Abisko had opened once again, this time for an amazing show!